-After DEGAS identifies a significant DP, it removes it from the input data and attempts to identify additional DPs.
+After DEGAS identifies a significant DP, it removes it Maximal number of from the input data and attempts to identify additional modules DPs.
 This parameter specifies the total number of DPs that will be sought.

 Upon clicking 'OK' in the dialog box, the Matisse algorithm is operated on the dataset.